-15.2 Each player's census marker is placed on the Census Track on the space that corresponds to the player's population.
+15.2 Each player's census marker is placed on the census track on the space that corresponds to the player's population.
 A record is now available for the order of movement.
-To resolve ties, the number on the census marker indicates that nation's position in the A.S.T. order.
+To resolve ties, the number on the census marker indicates that civilization's position in the A.S.T. order.